ibm-bluemix-mobile-services/bms-samples-swift-helloapplaunch/README.md

 3. Update the feature, property and metric codes in `ViewController.swift` file

-4. Run the application in the iOS Simulator or physical device and test the feature/InApp Engagement Behviour.
+4. Run the application in the iOS Simulator or physical device and test the feature/InApp Engagement Behaviour.

 > **Tip:** you can update the bundled SDK by running the command `pod update` from the project's root folder.